 As the name suggests, frameless cabinetry does not have a front frame.
 The frame relies on thicker box construction for stability.
-Frameless cabinets do not have a center stile coming down in the middle of the two cabinet doors, providing easier access to the items inside, as well as more storage space to work with.
+Frameless cabinets do not have a center stile coming down in the middle of the two cabinet doors, providing easier access to the items inside, as well as more storage space to.
 Without a face frame, the only door configuration available is a frameless overlay door with reveals of ⅛”.
 This creates a sleek seamless look making frameless cabinetry a popular choice for transitional and contemporary designs.
 This is an example of a frameless cabinet door.

 In a full overlay style, the doors typically have about 1/8” reveal from the edge of the cabinet.
 This style leaves very little frame exposed, so when the cabinets are joined you hardly see any of the frame.
 The smaller opening requires a tighter manufacturing tolerance making them a little more expensive than standard overlay.